WGLab/LIQA/doc/Examples.md

 ```
 liqa -task refgene -format gtf -ref sample.gtf -out sample.refgene
 ```
+Then, isoform compatible matrix will be saved to `sample.refgene`.

 ### Step 3.
 Quantify isoform expression using LIQA
 There are 10 samples to analyse.
 Please use following command to quantify isoform expression for each sample: